Skip to main content Skip to main content

 • There is a transfer of relevant business property (which includes shares in a trading company).

-• The assets are held for a minimum of ten years.
+• The assets have been held for a minimum of ten years.

 • Where shares are transferred, the transferring parent has been a working director for not less than ten years and during five of these was a full-time working director.